badreddinkaztaoui/badreddinkaztaoui/README.md

 Get in Touch
 ------------
 I'm always open to collaborate and explore new opportunities.
-If you'd like to connect or have a project idea in mind, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/badr-kaztaoui/) or [Phone number](+212 694 019 452).
+If you'd like to connect or have a project idea in mind, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/badr-kaztaoui/).
 </html>